 - Infection control nurses

 Track 03: Types of Nursing Education

-There are many types of nursing education related to different agenda in which Cardiac nurses related to the heart and supporting systems.
-Dialysis nurses monitor, medicate, educate and support their patients through every step of dialysis.
-The special training of forensic nurses provides invaluable support to victims of abuse, neglect and violent crimes.
+There are many types of nursing education related to different agendas in which Cardiac nurses related to the heart and supporting systems.
+Dialysis nurses monitor, medicate, educate, and support their patients through every step of dialysis.
+The special training of forensic nurses provides invaluable support to victims of abuse, neglect, and violent crimes.
 From understanding complex pharmaceutical treatments to helping family members, geriatric nurses play an important role in today’s aging population.
-From the administering medicine to helping patients work on other treatment goals, psychiatric nurses provide an invaluable service to those struggling with mental health issues.
+From administering medicine to helping patients work on other treatment goals, psychiatric nurses provide an invaluable service to those struggling with mental health issues.
 Neonatal nurses not only support the individual care plan of infants in their charge.
 Working with infants and young children, pediatric nursing can put patients and their caregivers at ease.
-Occupational health nurse to assess potential risks and develop appropriate plans of action to reduce the probability of workplace injury.
 Nurses who specialize in oncology work with cancer patients and their families.
 Nurses who assist patients of all ages achieve health goals through a best practice approach to orthopedic care.
 Ambulatory care nurses interact directly with patients and often form long-term patient care relationships in a variety of settings.
-In this veterinary nursing, medical attendants work in organization with the veterinary specialists to give an exclusive requirement of care to the creatures.
+In this veterinary nursing, medical attendants work in organizations with the veterinary specialists to give an exclusive requirement of care to the creatures.

 - Cardiac Nursing